yahayuta/draponquest/README.md

 - ✅ Real-time audio status display on main screen
 - ✅ All authentic Final Fantasy-style sound files generated and integrated with exact FF notes and melodies using precise frequencies (B4: 493.88 Hz, G4: 392.00 Hz, A4: 440.00 Hz, C5: 523.25 Hz, A#4: 466.16 Hz, D#5: 622.25 Hz, D5: 587.33 Hz, G#4: 415.30 Hz, F5: 698.46 Hz)
 - ✅ **Complete audio integration**: All generated sound files (`victory_music.wav`, `game_over.wav`, `title.wav`) are now properly loaded and played at the correct game events
+- ✅ **Minimap System**: Dynamic minimap that toggles with 'M', featuring global/local switching and automatic hiding in battles and caves.

 ## 🎨 Graphics and Assets